-Technical analysts rely on candlestick charts to help them time their trades and see how investors’ emotions affect the price of a security.
-Based on a method established in Japan in the 1700s for monitoring rice prices, candlestick charting is a popular method of displaying market data.
+What is a candlestick and why does it matter in trading?
+Technical analysts rely on candlestick charts and candlestick patterns to help them time their trades and see how investors’ emotions affect price movements.
+Based on a method established in Japan in the 1700s for monitoring rice prices, candlestick charting remains one of the most popular ways to display market data today.

 Just above and below the real body are the “shadows” or “wicks.”
 These thin, vertical lines show the high and low prices of that period’s trading.
 During the trading session, the upper shadow represents the high price, and the lower shadow represents the low price.